Principal Investigator

 Divya Patel*, Lehigh BIOE ‘18 – Software Test Engineer, Nihon Kohden

-Saral Patel, Lehigh BIOE’19, HSE ‘20G – MD student, New York Medical College
+Saral Patel, Lehigh BIOE’19, HSE ‘20G – Resident Physician, University of Pennsylvania

-Nicole Pellecchia, Lehigh BIOE’18 – Senior Associate Engineer, Johnson & Johnson
+Nicole Pellecchia, Lehigh BIOE’18 – Senior Scientist, Johnson & Johnson Innovative Medicine

 Kydia Ruiz^, Lehigh BIOS ’21

-Ivan Spann#, Lehigh BIOE’20 – Associate Failure Analysis Engineering, Insulet
+Ivan Spann#, Lehigh BIOE’20 – R&D Engineer II, Olympus

-Claire Ternes, Lehigh IDEAS/MSE ’20 – Graduate student, McMaster Engineering Design
+Claire Ternes, Lehigh IDEAS/MSE ’20 – Design Engineer, Trademark Design & Fabrication

-Sydney Yang#^@, Lehigh BIOE ‘19 – PhD student, University of Maryland BME (Duncan Lab)
+Sydney Yang#^@, Lehigh BIOE ‘19, University of Maryland BME PhD ’24 (Duncan Lab) – Postdoctoral Researcher, University of Oregon (Benoit Lab)

-Nathaniel Yuchimiuk, Lehigh BIOE ’21 – Associate Project Engineer, Globus Biomedical
+Nathaniel Yuchimiuk, Lehigh BIOE ’21 – Project Engineer, Globus Biomedical

 *Clare Boothe Luce Scholar